kavon/atJIT/README.md

 The code was originally based on the [Easy::jit](https://github.com/jmmartinez/easy-just-in-time) project.

-Requirements
+Prerequisites
 --------

+Before you can build atJIT, ensure that your system has

+- a C++ compiler with sufficient [C++17 support](https://en.cppreference.com/w/cpp/compiler_support#C.2B.2B17_features).
+This likely means GCC >= 7, or Clang >= 4, but slightly older versions may work.
+- cmake >= 3.4.3
+- to run the test suite (the `check` target), python 2.7 + [the lit package](https://pypi.org/project/lit/)

+Then, do the following:

+#### Step 1

-First, install clang and LLVM.
+Install clang and LLVM.
 To do this on Ubuntu, you can simply install using the following command.

 ```bash
 apt install llvm-6.0-dev llvm-6.0-tools clang-6.0